Azure/ResourceModules/README.md

 The rationale is an ongoing effort to prepare our modules for a release in the official [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules), forcing us to align the structural requirements.

-For more details, please refer to the issues:
+For more details, please refer to the issue #3131.
-- #3

 ## Get started